E-Sh4rk/TypeInference/random.md

   Even with negation and open records, can't simulate closed records (it would need an infinite intersection) EXCEPT if the domain of fields is finite.

 - DNF form of records?
 See *formalisation.tex*.

-### Adding polymorphism

-## Type inference

-- For records, we must be able to infer that an expression need to have a new field.
-  Case 2 of EX 02: x (and y) must have a field quantity